lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 > Is this still a one-person-project?
 I’m so impressed.

-*In this new written series, I'd like to deep dive into solopreneurship and my personal journey with it.* It was never part of my life goals to start my own company and I hadn't thought about it for months after I started working on Lunch Money.
+**In this new written series, I'd like to deep dive into solopreneurship and my personal journey with it.** It was never part of my life goals to start my own company and I hadn't thought about it for months after I started working on Lunch Money.
 It was only until I saw success with my first launch that I decided to quit my current freelancing jobs to pursue this endeavour full-time.
 The aggregate of my life and work experience allowed me to transition easily into the role.

-It goes without saying that everyone's path to and experience with solopreneurship is different.
-At the end of teach article, I'll be highlighting a fellow solopreneur with a link to their own reflections.
-I hope this helps provide alternative perspectives and it can help you on your own journey!

 In this article, I will go into the 4 life and career decisions to which I attribute my greatest and significant growth and experience-building periods.